COVID-19 has caused depression for many due to the impact it has created. Read this article to know more about the depressive states of COVID-19.

 Stay in contact with friends and family through telephone and video calls.
 Avoid going out unnecessarily.

-Make sure they spend time in off-line works such as singing, dancing, or gardening.
+Make sure they spend time in off-line work such as singing, dancing, or gardening.

-Few vaccines are already available for children.
-Make sure to vaccinate the children if they are of the eligible age to avoid unnecessary exposure and panic.
+Make sure to vaccinate the children if they are of eligible age to avoid unnecessary exposure and panic.
 Vaccines like Spikevax and Comirnaty are made available for children above the age of six and five respectively.

 When You Are an Older Adult: